D. O. MILLS BANK.

 Restored in the early 1980s and used by concessionaire Candy Camin for her business, the Prospector's Trading Post, while the Brady Building was being restored.
 Then used as storage are by concessionaire Betty Holmberg.

-1999?
-Leased to Cheryl and Mike Nelson as storage for their business, Brown's Coffee House & Sweets Saloon.
+1999 Leased to Cheryl and Mike Nelson as storage for their business: Brown's Coffee House & Sweets Saloon.

-Contact information for
+Contact information Not Available.

 UMPQUA BANK